 You’ll need to find a statue in a cemetery or public place that’s low enough that you can shoot at about eye level.
 Just like in a portrait, you want the sculpture looking directly into the camera and need to get within a few inches of the face.
 Please be considerate, in addition to obeying the law.

-With a fisheye lens, things that are close look very close and things that are far away look really distant.
-In handheld video, these lenses emphasize our unsteadiness.
-And in a timelapse the unsteadiness is magnified even more to add a motion with the head of the statue jittering in contrast to a relatively still background.
-The Moment Fisheye M-Series is the sharpest fisheye available for the iPhone and this sharpness creates even more realism.
-This gives you a 170º view without any round black space at the edges.
-If you try to shoot the same scene with the built-in iPhone wide angle lens the effect won’t be as pronounced.
+With a ultra-wide camera available on all newer iPhones (except the SE), things that are close look very close and things that are far away look really distant.
+In handheld video, this lense emphasizes our unsteadiness.
+And in a time-lapse the unsteadiness is magnified even more to add a motion with the head of the statue jittering in contrast to a relatively still background.

 The monopod makes it easy to work on long exposures.

 Monopods also allow for slow panning movements around the face of a statue, which can create a real intimacy with the stone or metal.
-This adds the hyperlapse effect to the video.
-I use a Velbron Ultra Stick Super 8 Monopod and a Mantrotto Twistgrip phone mount.
+This adds the hyper-lapse effect to the video.
+I use a Velbron Ultra Stick Super 8 Monopod with the Mantrotto Twistgrip phone mount.
 It’s sturdy and gets as tall as eye height, but collapses down to 10 inches, so it’s convenient to keep in your camera kit.
 (You can achieve the same effect of a monopod with a tripod by just extending a single leg.)

 Editing can add to the jitterbug effect.